World Tag Team Championship (WWE): History

 At WrestleMania 34 on April 8, 2018, reigning Raw Tag Team Champions Cesaro and Sheamus were scheduled to defend the title against Braun Strowman and a partner of his choosing.
 At the event, Strowman revealed that his partner would be a fan from the live audience.
 He then went out into the crowd and picked 10-year old Nicholas, and the two defeated Cesaro and Sheamus for the title.
 This made Nicholas the youngest WWE champion in history.
 Nicholas was also revealed to be the son of WWE referee, John Cone.
 The following night on Raw, the two relinquished the titles.

 During the May 20, 2022, episode of SmackDown, reigning SmackDown Tag Team Champions The Usos (Jey Uso and Jimmy Uso) defeated reigning Raw Tag Team Champions RK-Bro (Randy Orton and Riddle) in a Winners Take All match to claim both championships and become recognized as the Undisputed WWE Tag Team Champions.
-WWE had billed the match as a championship unification match; however, both titles remain independently active with The Usos being double champions.
-They defended both titles together across both brands as the Undisputed WWE Tag Team Championship, but began defending the titles separately in January 2023.
+WWE had billed the match as a championship unification match; however, both titles remained independently active.
+The Usos had defended both titles together across both brands as the Undisputed WWE Tag Team Championship, but on a couple of occasions in early 2023, they also defended the titles separately.

+In the main event of WrestleMania 39 Night 1, The Usos (Jey Uso and Jimmy Uso) defended the Undisputed WWE Tag Team Championship against the team of Kevin Owens and Sami Zayn.
+This subsequently made both the Raw and SmackDown titles the first tag team championships to be defended in the main event of WWE's flagship event, WrestleMania.
+At the event, Owens and Zayn defeated The Usos to become champions.
+The titles would again be defended in the main event of a pay-per-view and livestreaming event at Night of Champions the following month on May 27 when Owens and Zayn retained the titles against The Bloodline (Roman Reigns and Solo Sikoa).

+At WrestleMania XL Night 1 on April 6, 2024, The Judgment Day (Finn Bálor and Damian Priest) defended the Undisputed WWE Tag Team Championship in a Six-Pack Tag Team Ladder match in which both sets of championships had to be retrieved for the match to end.
+As a result, the championships were split with Awesome Truth (The Miz and R-Truth) winning the Raw Tag Team Championship while A-Town Down Under (Austin Theory and Grayson Waller) won the SmackDown titles.
+A week later on the April 15 episode of Raw, the Raw Tag Team Championship was renamed as the World Tag Team Championship with a new set of championship belts.
+The SmackDown Tag Team Championship was then renamed as the WWE Tag Team Championship with its own new set of belts on the April 19 episode of SmackDown.